karenswang/karenswang/README.md

 👋 Hi, I’m Karen Wang. \
-🌱 I’m a graduate student at Columbia University studying Computer Science and Journalism. \
+🌱 I graduated from Columbia University with Computer Science and Journalism degrees.
 👀 I have so many interests!
 Talk to me about computational journalism, software engineering, database, data viz, ML, LLM, ... \
 🌟 [LinkedIn](https://www.linkedin.com/in/karen-siqi-wang/).